com-480-data-visualization/com-480-project-artemis/README.md

 *Pre-processing of the data set you chose:
 Show some basic statistics and get insights about the data*

-The Notebook [Billboard-Data-Exploration.ipynb](https://github.com/com-480-data-visualization/com-480-project-artemis/blob/master/Billboard-Data-Exploration.ipynb) will show some basic charts about song statistics, we incorporated some here.
+The Notebook [Billboard-Data-Exploration.ipynb](https://github.com/com-480-data-visualization/com-480-project-artemis/blob/master/Billboard-Data-Exploration.ipynb) displays various statistics about out dataset, we summarize some of them here.

-The dataset we have completed contains **5108** rows.
-There were 5100 in the original one, but we found that some of the rows contained actually two songs so we split them.
+The completed dataset contains **5108** rows.
+There were **5100** in the original one, but we found that **8** rows contained actually two songs (from the same Artist) so we split them.

 The rows correspond to the Top-100 songs from 1965 to 2015.
 In the completed dataset, each row contains : Rank, Song Name, Artist, Year, Lyrics, Genre, Album.

 There are **2471** different artists (if artists make a collaboration, the collab is considered as a different other artist.
 For example The Beatles, David Bowie, The Beatles feat David Bowie would be 3 different Artists)

 **95.8%** of the songs appear only once, **4.2% appear twice**, meaning they were in the Top-100 during 2 different years.